 The Data is the piggy-backed data.
 It is used only in PKFA.

-On reception of the eBCS Info frame, the eBCS non-AP STA shall check the integrity of the eBCS Info frame as described in 12.15 (Frame authentication for eBCS).
+On reception of the eBCS Info frame, the eBCS non-AP STA shall check the integrity of the eBCS Info frame as described in 12.15 (Frame authentication for eBCS) if the Certificate of the AP is includes in the eBCS Info frame.

-If the integrity of the eBCS Info frame is verified, the eBCS non-AP STA processes each Contents Information according to the Authentication Algorithm.
+If the integrity of the eBCS Info frame is verified, the eBCS non-AP STA processes each Content Information according to the Authentication Algorithm.

+Common in all autientication algorithms,

+Cache the Title, the Negotiation Method, the Higher Layer Destination Address, the Time to Termination and the Next Schedule.

+Notify the cached information to SME through SME-MLME SAP as described in 6.3.* (eBCS Content Information).

 In case of PKFA,

-If the Data is present in the Contents Information, forward the MSDU in the Data to higher layer.
+If the Data is present in the Content Information, forward the MSDU in the Data to higher layer.
 Otherwise, the Certificate in the eBCS Info frame shall be cached.

 In case of HCFA,

-The HCFA Base Key in the Contents Information shall be cached.
+The HCFA Base Key in the Content Information shall be cached.

-If the Instant Authenticators are present in the Contents Information, the Instant Authenticators shall be cached.
+If the Instant Authenticators are present in the Content Information, the Instant Authenticators shall be cached.

-If the Previous Period HCFA Base Keys are present in the Contents Information, authenticate the eBCS Data frames of the previous HCFA period.
+If the Previous Period HCFA Base Keys are present in the Content Information, authenticate the eBCS Data frames of the previous HCFA period.

 11.55.2.3 eBCS Info frame fragmentation (or in 10.4)